g0r0ch/matplot/README.md

    and about changing the markers of graph points.
    The main named parameters of the setp() and plot() functions are given.
    You will learn about the work of the fill_between() function for filling areas of the graph.

+3. Multiple graphs (coordinate axes)
+   How to display multiple graphs (coordinate axes) on one figure.
+   The functions subplot() and subplots() are considered.
+   A way to create an additional window using the figure() function and place coordinate axes in it
+     (methods: add_axes() and add_subplot()).
+Learn about the GridSpec class for convenient layout of coordinate axes spanning multiple cells.